Esri/arcgis-maps-sdk-java-samples/scene/surface-placement/README.md

 ## How it works

-To position `Graphic`s using `SurfacePlacement` (DRAPED, RELATIVE, ABSOLUTE):

 1. Create a `GraphicsOverlay`.
 2. Set the surface placement mode `GraphicsOverlay.getSceneProperties().setSurfacePlacement(SurfacePlacement)`.
     `ABSOLUTE`, position graphic using only its Z value.
     `RELATIVE`, position graphic using its Z value plus the elevation of the surface.
-    `DRAPED_BILLBOARDED`, position graphic upright on the surface and always facing the camera, not using its z value.
+    `DRAPED_BILLBOARDED`, position graphic upright on the surface and always facing the camera, not using its Z value.
-    `DRAPED_FLAT`, position graphic flat on the surface, not using its z value.
+    `DRAPED_FLAT`, position graphic flat on the surface, not using its Z value.
 3. Add graphics to the graphics overlay, `GraphicsOverlay.getGraphics.add(Graphic)`.
 4. Add the graphics overlay to the `SceneView`, `SceneView.getGraphicsOverlays().add(GraphicsOverlay)`.

-## Relevant API

-* ArcGISScene
-* Camera
-* Graphic
-* GraphicsOverlay
-* LayerSceneProperties.SurfacePlacement
-* SceneProperties
-* SceneView
-* Surface

 ## Relevant API